 ARTICLE 6 – Return of financial support by participant

-6.1 If the participant does not comply with the terms of the agreement or terminates the agreement before it ends for reasons other than stated in Art 13.1, the participant will have to return the amount of the financial support already paid, except if agreed differently with the sending organisation.
-The latter shall be reported by the sending organisation and accepted by the National Agency.
+6.1 If the participant does not comply with the terms of the agreement or terminates the agreement before it ends for reasons other than stated in Art 13.1, the participant will have to return the amount of the financial support already paid, except if agreed differently with the organisation.
+The latter shall be reported by the organisation and accepted by the National Agency.

 ARTICLE 7 – INSURANCE